ARPA-SIMC/fortrangis/README.md

 [Shapelib](http://shapelib.maptools.org/) is a library for handling ESRI shapefiles, a very common vector file format in GIS.
-This Fortran interface covers the full Shapelib API, including reading and writing of all kinds of shapes and dbf attributes supported.
+This Fortran interface covers the full Shapelib API, including reading and writing of all kinds of shapes and dbf attributes.
 All the procedures interfaced in Fortran are documented with Doxygen.
 The Fortran API for Shapelib is stable and unlikely to undergo any change.

 #### Gdal

 [GDAL](http://www.gdal.org/) is a library for the input/output of a number of georeferenced raster (gridded) data formats.
 Since release 2.0, this Fortran interface includes bindings to almost all the GDAL C functions, allowing read and write of any file format supported by GDAL.
 This incidentally allows to read in Fortran also common graphic formats such as jpeg, png and gif.
 For some common procedures, a Fortran-specific interface is available, thus simplifying the work for Fortran programmers.
 The Fortran-specific procedures are documented with Doxygen, while for the procedures directly interfaced to the